roblanf/sangeranalyseR/docs/source/content/advance_user_SangerRead_ab1.rst

 Writing *SangerRead* FASTA file :sub:`(AB1)`
 ++++++++++++++++++++++++++++++++++++++++++++++

-Users can write the *SangerRead* instance to **FASTA** files.
-The trimmed read sequence will be written into a **FASTA** file.
-Below is the one-line function that users need to run.
-This function mainly depends on :code:`writeXStringSet` function in `Biostrings <https://bioconductor.org/packages/release/bioc/html/Biostrings.html>`_ R package.
-Users can set the compression level through :code:`writeFasta` function.
+After quality trimming, users can write :code:`sangerReadF` into a **FASTA** file.
+Below is the one-liner that needs to be run.
+This function, :code:`writeFasta`, mainly depends on :code:`writeXStringSet` function in `Biostrings <https://bioconductor.org/packages/release/bioc/html/Biostrings.html>`_ R package.
+Users can further set the compression level through it.

 .. code-block:: R